 Line Item 1.A Scoring Rationale

 Points earned for this line item will be based on a comparison of the other applications submitted during that funding round.
-Applications that document the most severe, long-term challenges will generally receive three points for this line item, applications that document fewer and less severe violations and/or environmental protection/public health issues will generally receive either one or two points, and applications with no violations will receive zero points.
+Generally: the maximum three (3) points will be awarded to applications that document the most severe, long-term challenges and compliance issues; zero (0) points will be awarded to applications that document having the fewest and/or least severe challenges; and, either one or two (1 or 2) points will be awarded to applications that have some combination of severe/acute challenges and some compliance issues.

 Line Item 1.B – Past Collaboration and/or Proximity